 We flew from Zanzibar City to Arusha on Precision Air the day before our safari with Caracal Tours & Safaris Tanzania.
 Using a Priority Pass, we were both able to access the lounge at Zanzibar Airport.
 Several credit cards offer a complimentary Priority Pass.
 If you need tips on travel hacking, leave a comment below or drop me an email at alex (at)wanderlustmarriage.com

 It can rain a lot in Zanzibar, so be sure to pack a lightweight raincoat and waterproof shoes.
 If you are traveling with cameras and laptops you will want to pick up some desiccant packets, which are those little packets often found in new product shipments to absorb moisture that say “do not eat”.
 Have a good waterproof bag for your equipment too.

 Wifi in Zanzibar is notoriously spotty so most travelers find the best connection in cafes or hotels.
 Installing a VPN before your trip can help make sure that you’re protected from anyone else that might be using the public network, plus it lets you keep watching any shows or movies you’ve been keeping up on back at home from the comfort of your own hotel room.
 Cheap date night?
 Check.

 The residents of Zanzibar are primarily Muslim.
 While you don’t have to be fully covered if you’re a female traveler, consider wearing longer shirts and tops.
 For tips on packing specifically for safari, check out our article What to pack for a Tanzania safari.

 Bring US dollars

 The Tanzanian Schilling is pegged to the US dollar.
 Sometimes you can get a better deal paying with US dollars.
 Bring newer US bills if possible.
-1 US dollar is currently around 2,300 Tanzanian Schillings.
+1 US dollar currently trades at around 2,300 Tanzanian Schillings.